 When Hawking visited the set of Star Trek, and saw the warp core that allows starships to travel at impossible speeds and traverse the galaxy, he joked “I’m working on that.”

-Of course, other scientists and innovators have been mentioned or eluded to on Star Trek.
+Of course, other scientists and innovators have been mentioned or alluded to on Star Trek.
 The most recent Trek, Star Trek: Discovery even name-checked Elon Musk.
 But, to this day, Hawking remains the only person to play themselves on Star Trek.

 Hawking was a self-described science fiction fan, and radically believed certain sci-fi tropes — like time travel or human colonization of other planets — might one day be possible.
 Of time travel he said this: “Time travel used to be thought of as just science fiction, but Einstein’s general theory of relativity allows for the possibility that we could warp space-time so much that you could go off in a rocket and return before you set out.”

 From the age of 22, Hawking was afflicted with a motor neuron disease.
 At the time, he was given only a few years to live.
 And yet, he survived.
 Which probably explains another wonderful Hawking quote: “Real science can be far stranger than science fiction and much more satisfying.”